 Persons with disabilities are disproportionally affected by situations of risk and emergencies.
 Research conducted following the 2005 USA Katrina hurricane and 2011 Japan earthquake and tsunami showed that the mortality rate among persons with disabilities tends to be two to four times higher than among the general population.
 As reflected in the OHCHR thematic study on article 11, this higher mortality rate can be imputed to the lack of accessible information, support measures and evacuation systems for persons with disabilities.

 Adopting accessible measures to ensure protection and safety of persons with disabilities in situation of risk and humanitarian emergencies in line with article 11 of the CRPD, the concluding observations of the Committee on the Rights of Persons with Disabilities and the thematic study on article 11, is very relevant for complying with the right to life.
-This includes providing access to information before, during and after situations of emergencies (e.g. through hotlines, text message-warning application, general manuals in sign language, Braille, Easy-to-Read and other accessible formats) and humanitarian aids adapted to persons with disabilities, including access to shelters and medical aids, water and sanitation facilities, health, evacuation during emergencies and rehabilitation services.
+This includes providing access to information before, during and after situations of emergencies (e.g. through hotlines, text message-warning application, general manuals in sign language, Braille, Easy-to-Read and other accessible formats) and humanitarian aids adapted to persons with disabilities, including access to shelters and medical aids, water and sanitation facilities, healthcare, evacuation during emergencies, and rehabilitation services.

 C-II- Lack of adequate healthcare leading to premature death of persons with disabilities